oz123/advanced-python/docs/sessions.rst

 When accessing ``p.name`` there is a chain of lookups of ``p`` in a few places.
 A look up in ``p.__dict__`` is almost the last action.
 We will discuss the complete process of attribute access later.
-For now, we are going to present a partially correct image.
+For now, we are going to stay with this partially correct image.

 If the attribute we are trying to access is not found in the instances `__dict__` the same attribute will be searched in the class ``__dict__``.